Djsmith611/weekend-movie-sagas/README.md

 ### Usage

-- Use the provided form to add a new movie to the list.
+- Use the provided form to add a new movie to the list.(future update)
 - Click on a movie to view it's details.
 - Click on the edit button to alter a movie's details.